 The turn wants to be quick and shape to rapidly change direction.
 Once the bonnet is pretty much facing the direction you wish to go in, quickly take the turn off so that your wheels are facing the correct direction.

 Stop.
-Handbrake, prepare, observe your mirrors and around you before releasing the hand brake and leaving.
+Apply the handbrake, go into first, observe your mirrors and around you before releasing the handbrake and carefully leave the car park.